|Written and Edited by: MarkEAW

 the stock color palette, and D3D will display them properly.

 Under GLIDE 2.43 if you add colors to the stock 8bit palette, they

 will not display correctly.
 You will end up with very oddly

 colored aircraft.
 However GLIDE 3.0 (which has been added to the

-source modifications as of Feb 15 2016), supports colors
+various versions of the source modifications as of Feb 15 2016), supports colors

 just like D3D does.